f5devcentral/ForcesFor/docs/index.rst

 3. Use GitLab to create and push a declarative security policy - which is based on a Rapid Deployment Policy Template

-4. Enhance the Security Policy to have a OWASP Top 10 for 2021 compliant declarative security policy
+4. Enhance the Security Policy to have a more [not fully] OWASP Top 10 for 2021 compliant declarative security policy

 In order to successfully complete the lab, you should have a basic understanding of some of the DevOps methodologies and tools: